mamantoha/bytes_ext/README.md

 - `to_bytes`, `to_le_bytes`, and `to_be_bytes` methods for converting numbers to byte arrays
 - `from_bytes`, `from_le_bytes`, and `from_be_bytes` methods for creating numbers from byte arrays

+Psst...if you're feeling curious and want to dive deeper into the nitty-gritty details, check out the documentation available at this top secret, classified [link](https://mamantoha.github.io/bytes_ext/).
+Just don't tell anyone I sent you there!

 ## Installation